erikpukinskis/prototype-narrative-editor/narrative.md

 Requirejs is working, but there's some stuff to clean up to get back to feature parity with 0.2.0.

- - [X] Make dependencies compile into narrative folder
+ - [X] Figure out why the server and editor deps are blank
- - [ ] Load Ember with requirejs
+ - [ ] Load Ember etc with requirejs
  - [ ] Get narrative generating
  - [ ] Get builder generating
  - [ ] Narrative saving client side